madguyanand-cyber/PowerwallDashboard/README.md

 Enter the public URL of your back-end server (e.g., http://<your-vm-ip>:5000).

 Click "Save".
 The dashboard will connect and display live data.

+app.py (The Back-End Server): This is the engine of our project.
+It's a Python script that runs 24/7 on your Oracle VM.
+Its main job is to use the TeslaPy library to handle all the difficult and secure communication with the official Tesla API.
+It creates a simple, private web server that our index.html dashboard can easily talk to.
+Think of it as the secure translator between our simple dashboard and Tesla's complex systems.

+requirements.txt (The Shopping List): This is a simple text file that lists all the Python libraries that app.py needs to run (like teslapy, Flask, etc.).
+When we set up the server on your VM, we run the command pip install -r requirements.txt.
+This tells Python's package manager to automatically download and install all the necessary tools for our server to function.

+index.html (The Front-End Dashboard): This is the file you actually see and interact with in your web browser.
+It contains all the HTML for the layout, the CSS (via Tailwind) for the visual design, and the JavaScript for making the cards update.
+Its only job is to periodically ask your app.py server for the latest data and display it.
+It doesn't contain any complex authentication logic itself.